 Finding Havaianas in Brazil isn't hard - according to the company, they're available at 150,000 points of sale in the country.
 However, not every store will have all the models, since a lot of Brazilian retail is based on small stores with a limited inventory.

-Havaianas' greatest launch in Brazil so far has been Espaço Havaianas (opened in 2009), the concept store at Rua Oscar Freire 116 in São Paulo (take a virtual tour).
+Havaianas' greatest launch in Brazil so far has been Espaço Havaianas (opened in 2009), the concept store at Rua Oscar Freire 116 in São Paulo.
 In 2010, the company launched another concept store in Barcelona.

 Lojas Americanas, a chain with many stores in Brazil, has a great selection of Havaianas.